cis198-2016s/homework/hw02/README.md

 * (`pub`) `bst.insert(i32) -> bool`: Insert an element into the BST.
 Return true if successful, or false if the element was already in the BST.
 * (`pub`) `bst.search(i32) -> bool`: Search for an element in the BST.
-Return true iff the element was found.
+Return true if the element was found.

 #### Hints from our reference implementation